haseeebz/Halogen/docs/dev/goals.md

 + Applications (opening apps etc)
 + System control (brightness, sound etc.), easy on linux but might need more effort on windows
 + Method checking for modules.
++ Reminders
++ Weather
++ Google Search? or maybe any browser search.

 ### IPC